LunarMoonDLCT/MaZult-Launcher/README.md

 - Transparent and Open-Source: As an open-source project, the code is fully visible, so you can check how it works and contribute.

 ## How to Use
-- For Windows Users
+- For Windows Users.
 Download the latest MaZultLauncher.exe from our GitHub releases page.

 Run the executable file.
 The launcher will automatically handle all necessary setup and updates.

-- For Linux and macOS Users
+- For Linux and macOS Users.
 Prerequisites: Make sure you have Python 3.8+ installed on your system.

 Install Required Libraries: Open your terminal and run the following command to install all dependencies: